psychemedia/storytelling-notes/godmother-death.md

 Before leaving, the godfather said to his friend:

-“You are very good people, your wife and you; but you are very poor!
+"You are very good people, your wife and you; but you are very poor!
 As you have chosen me to be the godfather of your âls, I want to express my gratitude to you by revealing a secret that will make you earn a lot of money.
 You, friend, you are going to become a doctor now, and this is how you should behave: when you are called to a sick person, if you see me at the bedside, you can affirm that you will save him, and give him anything as a remedy, clear water, if you like; he will always survive.
 If, on the contrary, you see me with my scythe at the foot of the bed, there will be nothing to do, and the patient will surely die, whatever you can do to try to save him.

 Here, then, is our improvised doctor, putting into practice the system of his friend Death, and predicting, always with certainty, when his patients were to recover or die.
 As he was never mistaken and as, moreover, the remedies did not cost him dear, since he only gave clear water to his clients, whatever the disease, he was highly sought after and became rich in not much time.